shah-deep/CompanyScrapper/Scrapper/README.md

 5. **Knowledge Extraction**: Uses Gemini AI to extract structured technical knowledge
 6. **Markdown Conversion**: Converts content to well-formatted Markdown
 7. **Database Storage**: Saves structured knowledge to MongoDB
+8. **Iterative Refinement**: (NEW!)
+Continues discovering and processing until no new content is found

 ## Output Format